 What Cannot Be Grown Hydroponically?

 When growing hydroponically, avoid fruit and vegetable plants that take up too much room.
 Also avoid root vegetables which grow underground.
+While you can grow root vegetables in hydroponics (think hydroponic root vegetables such as hydroponic beets, potatoes, carrots, etc.) there are better options.
 These aren’t the best suited for hydroponic growing.